mrpascal1/mrpascal1.github.io/_posts/2026-03-25-how-large-language-models-work.md

 However, they can suffer from [hallucinations](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)) and biases inherited from training data, so safety techniques like data filtering and RLHF are applied.

-This post covers the history, architecture, training, inference, and evaluation of LLMs with code examples and diagrams.
+This blog covers the history, architecture, training, inference, and evaluation of LLMs with code examples and diagrams.

 ---